Shapley value: Shapley value regression

 Shapley value regression is a statistical method used to measure the contribution of individual predictors in a regression model.
 In this context, the "players" are the individual predictors or variables in the model, and the "gain" is the total explained variance or predictive power of the model.
 This method ensures a fair distribution of the total gain among the predictors, attributing each predictor a value representing its contribution to the model's performance.
-Lipovetsky (2006) discussed the use of Shapley value in regression analysis, providing a comprehensive overview of its theoretical underpinnings and practical applications.

 Shapley value contributions are recognized for their balance of stability and discriminating power, which make them suitable for accurately measuring the importance of service attributes in market research.
 Several studies have applied Shapley value regression to key drivers analysis in marketing research.
 Pokryshevskaya and Antipov (2012) utilized this method to analyze online customers' repeat purchase intentions, demonstrating its effectiveness in understanding consumer behavior.
-Similarly, Antipov and Pokryshevskaya (2014) applied Shapley value regression to explain differences in recommendation rates for hotels in South Cyprus, highlighting its utility in the hospitality industry.
+Similarly, Antipov and Pokryshevskaya (2014) applied Shapley value regression to explain differences in recommendation rates for hotels in south Cyprus, highlighting its utility in the hospitality industry.
 Further validation of the benefits of Shapley value in key-driver analysis is provided by Vriens, Vidden, and Bosch (2021), who underscored its advantages in applied marketing analytics.

 In machine learning

 The Shapley value provides a principled way to explain the predictions of nonlinear models common in the field of machine learning.
 By interpreting a model trained on a set of features as a value function on a coalition of players, Shapley values provide a natural way to compute which features contribute to a prediction or contribute to the uncertainty of a prediction.
-This unifies several other methods including Locally Interpretable Model-Agnostic Explanations (LIME), DeepLIFT, and Layer-Wise Relevance Propagation.
+This unifies several other methods, including locally interpretable model-agnostic explanations (LIME), DeepLIFT, and layer-wise relevance propagation.

 Distributional values are an extension of the Shapley value and related value operators designed to preserve the probabilistic output of predictive models in machine learning, including neural network classifiers and large language models.

 The statistical understanding of Shapley values remains an ongoing research question.
 A smooth version, called Shapley curves, achieves the minimax rate and is shown to be asymptotically Gaussian in a nonparametric setting.
 Confidence intervals for finite samples can be obtained via the wild bootstrap.